Merkoba/Hue/configuration.md

 "bypass_tv_lock_on_own_change"
 >Whether tv are forced to change even if they're locked, when you change it, by default.

-"bypass_radio_lock_on_own_change"
->Whether radio are forced to change even if they're locked, when you change it, by default.

 "double_tap_key"
 >The key that triggers double tap.